Wally Scott: Glider flying

 Archery was eventually put on hold when Scott began flying powered aircraft again.
 In March 1961, Scott took his first flight in a glider and within a few months he had purchased a new Schweizer SGS 1-26 sailplane.

-Scott’s first record flight was an 8.5 hour, 443.5 mi, dog-leg flight from Odessa, Texas to near Clayton, New Mexico flown on August 6, 1963.
+Scott’s first record flight was an 8.5 hour, 443.5 mi, dog-leg flight from Odessa, Texas to Clayton, New Mexico flown on August 6, 1963.
 He placed 2nd in his first major soaring competition, the 31st Annual National Soaring Championships, which was held from June 29 to July 9, 1964 in McCook, Nebraska.